 Once you've got info on the best deal for you, you'll be fully armed to take on your current provider to see if it can match it.

 Ask for a better handset/allowances.
 Unless you have a Sim-only tariff, monthly contracts usually come with a handset, which is subsidised in the monthly cost.
 There's plenty of room for negotiation here, and it's even possible to make a bit of spare cash in the process, as forumite sionharris says:

 I've been with Orange for a good few years.
 My contract was up so I phoned them, asking what they could do for me.
 I rejected two offers and I knew that Three had a better deal.

 My new contract was £16/mth, for 1.5GB data, unlimited texts and 2,000 mins.
 A saving of £36/mth - that's £432/yr!- Elfy, Nov 2013

 Breakdown cover - Haggle your heart out or ditch and switch

 Haggling for a reduction is one of the quickest and easiest ways to cut breakdown cover costs.
 Read more

-In fact, in our poll, the AA took the crown as the top UK service company to haggle with, with a whopping 90% success rate.
+In fact, in our poll, the AA are one of the top UK service companies to haggle with, with a big 84% success rate.
 See the poll results for a full breakdown.